 The Davises’ solution was feasible because the couple communicated openly and tackled the problem together, two moves Sullivan believes more couples should make.

-Who should be
+Who should be financially in charge?

 So, how do you improve one person’s credit while keeping yours clean?
 Couples could consider adding the “bad credit” spouse as an authorized user on the “good credit” spouse’s credit score so that the positive account history of that card will beef up the score of the spouse with the poorer credit.
 Care must be taken if such arrangements are created, Sullivan says.